Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 For installation and vignettes of `kalis`, see [here](https://kalis.louisaslett.com/index.html).

-For installation of LOCATER, see [here](https://drive.google.com/drive/folders/1_fCeDLrZdJfw9Yoaxq-n2sJmiwolVh1X?usp=sharing)
+The installation instructions will be made public upon publication of [Clade Distillation for Genome-wide Association Studies](https://www.biorxiv.org/content/10.1101/2024.09.30.615852v1).

 Other dependencies include `dplyr`, `RSpectra`, `parallel`, `glmnet`, `tidyr`, `data.table`, and `Matrix`.